Beet Curly Top Virus

 Management

-• Delay planting by one or two weeks.
-Planting after migration of leafhoppers has moved through can reduce disease incidence significantly, depending on the area.
+- Delay planting by 1 or 2 weeks.
+Planting after leafhopper migration has moved through can reduce disease incidence significantly, depending on the area.